 As a result, we are not profitable and have incurred losses in every reporting period since our inception in 2011.
 For the year ended December 31, 2018, we reported a net loss of \$23.1 million, and had an accumulated deficit of \$153.5 million at December 31, 2018.
-For the six months ended June 30, 2019, we reported a net loss of \$17.0 million, and had an accumulated deficit of \$179.2 million at June 30, 2019.
+For the nine months ended September 30, 2019, we reported a net loss of \$24.9 million and had an accumulated deficit of \$187.2 million at September 30, 2019.

 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-We anticipate these losses to increase as we continue the research and development of, and seek regulatory approvals for DKN-01 and TRX518, and we potentially begin to commercialize DKN-01 and TRX518, if they receive regulatory approval.
+We anticipate these losses to increase as we continue the research and development of and seek regulatory approvals for DKN-01, and we potentially begin to commercialize DKN-01, if it receives regulatory approval.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues.
-If either or both of DKN-01 or TRX518 fails in clinical trials or does not gain regulatory approval, or if approved, fails to achieve market acceptance, we may never become profitable.
+If DKN-01 fails in clinical trials or does not gain regulatory approval, or if approved, fails to achieve market acceptance, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.

-Our management as of June 30, 2019 has concluded that due to our need for additional capital, and the uncertainties surrounding our ability to raise such funding, substantial doubt exists as to our ability to continue as a going concern.
+Our management as of September 30, 2019 has concluded that due to our need for additional capital, and the uncertainties surrounding our ability to raise such funding, substantial doubt exists as to our ability to continue as a going concern.

-Our financial statements for the quarter ended June 30, 2019 were prepared assuming that we will continue as a going concern.
+Our financial statements for the quarter ended September 30, 2019 were prepared assuming that we will continue as a going concern.
 The going concern basis of presentation assumes that we will continue in operation for the foreseeable future and will be able to realize our assets and discharge our liabilities and commitments in the normal course of business and do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from our inability to continue as a going concern.
-Our management concluded as of June 30, 2019 that due to our need for additional capital and the uncertainties surrounding our ability to raise such funding, substantial doubt exists as to our ability to continue as a going concern for a period from one year after our financial statements have been issued.
+Our management concluded as of September 30, 2019 that due to our need for additional capital and the uncertainties surrounding our ability to raise such funding, substantial doubt exists as to our ability to continue as a going concern for a period from one year after our financial statements have been issued.

 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available financial resources sooner than we currently anticipate.
-We may be forced to reduce our operating expenses and raise additional funds to meet our working capital needs, principally through the additional sales of our securities or debt financings.
+We have deprioritized the development of TRX518 and suspended enrollment in a clinical trial in order to reprioritize resources.
+We may be forced to reduce further our operating expenses and raise additional funds to meet our working capital needs, principally through the additional sales of our securities or debt financings.
 However, we cannot guarantee that we will be able to obtain sufficient additional funds when needed or that such funds, if available, will be obtainable on terms satisfactory to us.
 If we are unable to raise sufficient additional capital or complete a strategic transaction, we may be unable to continue to fund our operations, develop our product candidates, or realize value from our assets and discharge our liabilities in the normal course of business.
-If we cannot raise sufficient funds, we may have to liquidate our assets, and might realize significantly less than the values at which they are carried on our financial statements, and stockholders may lose all or part of their investment in our common stock.
+If we cannot raise sufficient funds, we may have to liquidate our assets, and might realize significantly less than the values at which they are carried on our financial statements, and stockholders may lose all or part of their investment in our common stock